Positives

 Boots Used-Burton Ruler, Burton SL-X, Burton Ion, Burton Grail, Burton Ambush, Celsius Opus, DC Judge, Forum Kicker, Vans Cirro, Burton Imperial

-Riders: James (owned a few of these), Mary, Eli, Peter, Kyle, Jimbo and many others.
+Riders: James (who owned a few of these), Mary, Eli, Peter, Kyle, Jimbo, and many others.

 The Lib Tech TRS has more awards than some companies have in their entire lineup.
-The TRS can play very well to a ripper as well as an intermediate rider who is looking to get past skidding their turns.
-Not many boards can be forgiving for an intermediate as well as fun for an aggressive expert rider.
+The TRS can play very well to a ripper and an intermediate rider looking to get past skidding their turns.
+Not many boards can be forgiving for an intermediate or fun for an aggressive expert rider.
 The TRS shows that you don’t need a totally aggressive board to ride aggressively.
 The Lib Tech TRS is very well-rounded for a twin, but we felt it’s best for riding the mountain regularly or switch and then stopping at the pipe or jump park on the way back to the chair.

 The 2012 and 2013 Lib Tech TRS didn’t change much from 2011, but because the 2011 update was significant.
 We are big fans of the C2 Power Banana upgrade and feel this shape is by far the best choice.